-From 2006-2007, Hultman was a Visiting Fellow at the University of Oxford, affiliated with the Martin Institute for Science and Civilization and the Environmental Change Institute.
+From 2006-2007, Hultman was a Visiting Fellow at the University of Oxford, affiliated with the Institute for Science & Society and the Environmental Change Institute.
 He was previously assistant professor in the School of Foreign Service, Georgetown University.
 A former Fulbright Fellow and NASA Earth Systems Science Fellow in climate sciences, Dr. Hultman has also conducted research at Lawrence Berkeley National Laboratory and Goddard Space Flight Center.
-He holds an M.S. and Ph.D. from the University of California, Berkeley and a B.A. in Physics from Carleton College.
+He holds an M.S. and Ph.D. in Energy & Resources from the University of California, Berkeley and a B.A. in Physics from Carleton College.

 Areas of Interest: